 “Thank you,” Mary said softly.
 “Thank you for being my friends.”

 She still found it hard to comprehend that these people actually loved and cared about her and her children.
 “Thank you for caring!”

 That morning when Gregory Johnson awoke, he knew he’d been blessed.
 The weatherman had predicted a temperature of sixty-degrees for the day, which was highly unusual for that time of the year.
 He knew that they couldn’t afford to waste a minute.
 If the temperature dropped, it would be too cold to paint.
 He’d gotten on the phone and started calling his crew.
 There was work to be done, work that best be done by sun down, if they were to paint the Manor before next spring.

-He breathed a sigh of relief as by eleven o’clock that morning his crew had replaced or repaired all but two dormers on the huge three and a half-story mansion.
+He breathed a sigh of relief as by eleven o’clock that morning his crew had replaced or repaired all but two dormers on the huge four-story mansion.
 A crew was now applying a second coating of a newfangled product called primer to the finished parts of the house.
 Still another crew was applying a cream-colored paint over the primer the minute it dried.

 Inside the house, Johnny Murdock had a crew painting the walls a light cream color, after spending most of the previous day scrubbing them clean of years of dirt and neglect.

 They had also replaced all of the cabinets in the kitchen and pantry before painting them a bright canary yellow.
 In the hallway several stacks of blue and yellow tile sat waiting patiently to be lain on the kitchen and pantry floors.